21 Best Psychology Books on Human Behavior for Beginners and Seasoned Readers

 3. Observe others

-Of these three ways, observing others is the most powerful, but reading about the psyche helps inform our observations.
+Of these three ways, observing others is the most powerful.
+However, reading about the psyche helps inform our observations.

 Why Read Psychology Books?

-There are at least three significant reasons to learn about psychology:
+There are at least four significant reasons to learn about psychology:

 1. Understand yourself and your motivations.